How Many Embryos Should You Transfer? eSET and In Vitro Fertilization

 When two blastocyst embryos were transferred (Double Embryo Transfer) in 1,038 IVF cases, 54.8% resulted in singleton pregnancies and 42.5% resulted in twin pregnancies and an additional 2.7% resulted in triplet pregnancies!
 Most striking is that the pregnancy rate per embryo transfer in both cases remained the same at about 61%.
 The results are very similar in donor egg cases as well at 62% - 64%.

-Is eSET for Everyone?
+Is eSET right for me?

 One size does not fit all for the number of embryos transferred.
 All treatment at Shady Grove Fertility is an individualized process designed to give the best outcome for each couple.